 Children will be given time and opportunity to explore at their own pace, in both large and small group situations and one-to-one situations.

 If a child wants to play in the sand for 3 weeks - this is acceptable!
-It maybe become a familiar activity that allows the child to feel secure and staff will choose points to encourage children to explore new learning and ‘take their turn’ to explore more widely as appropriate.
+It may become a familiar activity that allows the child to feel secure and staff will choose points to encourage children to explore new learning and ‘take their turn’ to explore more widely as appropriate.

 Staff will respond sensitively to individual children, taking into account their needs;